Medowie

 Medowie features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 84.4% of all households, including 41.8% couples with children, 29.9% couples without children, and 11.9% single parent families.
-Non-family households account for the remaining 15.6%, with lone person households at 14.5% and group households comprising 1.4%.
-The median household size is 2.9 people, which is larger than the Rest of NSW average of 2.4.
+Family households account for 84.4% of all households, consisting of 41.8% couples with children, 29.9% couples without children, and 11.9% single parent families.
+Non-family households comprise the remaining 15.6%, with lone person households at 14.5% and group households making up 1.4% of the total.
+The median household size is 2.9 people, larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households